 The Wall Street Journal ranked Purdue University’s Krannert School of Management as a #1 MBA program in a special section in both 2005 and 2004.

-Krannert Operations Management students enjoy an affiliation with the Global Supply Chain Management Initiative and the Purdue Center for International Business and Economic Research (CIBER), whose programs provide intellectual and financial resources to support Operations Management.
+Krannert Supply Chain and Operations Management students enjoy an affiliation with the Global Supply Chain Management Initiative whose programs provide intellectual and financial resources to support Supply Chain and Operations Management.

 Rankings in the News